SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-A visit to the San Francisco Fire Museum is perfect for those that want to learn more about SF's fire department over the years including the tragic 1906 Earthquake and Fire.
+A visit to the San Francisco Fire Department Museum is perfect for those that want to learn more about SF fire department over the years, including their role in the tragic 1906 Earthquake and Fire.

-During a visit, you will see one of the first fire trucks purchased for SF, learn more about Lillie Hitchcock Coit (the person that donated money to build Coit Tower) and find dozens of pieces of memorabilia.
+Some of my favorite things to check out when I visit include one of the first fire trucks purchased for SF, the exhibits about Lillie Hitchcock Coit (the person who donated money to build Coit Tower), and some old fire department memorabilia.

 This hidden gem is in the city's Pacific Heights neighborhood.
-The museum houses one of the largest collections of historic fire department memorabilia on the west coast.
+The museum houses one of the largest historic fire department memorabilia collections on the West Coast.

 More Highlights of this SF Museum

-She is also the person that donated the money to build Coit Tower (see pictures of Coit Tower and learn more).
-Here is the exhibit on this SF legend.
+She also donated money to build Coit Tower (see pictures of Coit Tower and learn more).

 In addition to these items, you will also find several old vehicles in the San Francisco Fire Museum.
 Here are just a few of my favorites.

 This colorful 'fire truck' dates back to 1810.
-It was one of the first three fire vehicles for the city of San Francisco.
+It was one of the first three fire vehicles for San Francisco.
 It was restored in 1979 to its original colors of blue and yellow.

 Visiting